ashes999/rpg-maker-resource-index/README.md

 - **[Word Wrapping](https://github.com/ashes999/rpg-maker-resources/blob/gh-pages/vx-ace/scripts/word_wrapping_by_killozapit.rb):** Automatically wraps messages to fit to the window width.
 - **[Xail System Title Screen](https://github.com/ashes999/rpg-maker-resources/blob/gh-pages/vx-ace/scripts/xail_system_title.rb):** Customize the title screen to add new menu items, and icons.
 Requires the [XS Core](https://github.com/ashes999/rpg-maker-resources/blob/gh-pages/vx-ace/scripts/xail_system_core.rb).
 - **[Xail System Credits](https://github.com/ashes999/rpg-maker-resources/blob/gh-pages/vx-ace/scripts/xail_system_credits.rb):** Provides a mechanism for showing a credits screen.
 Integrates with Xail System Title Screen; requires the [XS Core](https://github.com/ashes999/rpg-maker-resources/blob/gh-pages/vx-ace/scripts/xail_system_core.rb).

+# What is this?

+RPG Maker is an awesome game-making tool by EnterBrain.
+The core game comes with some resources, and you can extend it in a multitude of ways.
+Unfortunately, there are two big problems with finding scripts right now:

+1. **Link Rot:** Sites move or go down.
+DropBox quotas run dry.
+You can't always get access to scripts you want.
+2. **Versions and Attribution:** most scripts are scattered in the RPG Maker forums (or elsewhere on the net)

+There is a need for a single, central repository of scripts (just like Ruby's Gems, Java's Maven, or C#'s NuGet).
+Users can always get access to scripts, and authors can update their scripts freely, giving us a *single, always up-to-date place to get access to scripts.*

+That's what this repository is.
+Feel free to browse and download whatever you wish.
+(Future versions may include a local search client.)

+**How you can help:**

+- **Add scripts:** Send us pull requests to add or update your scripts.
+- **Link scripts:** Link our [home page](http://ashes999.github.io/rpg-maker-resources) wherever you're sharing your scripts, so people can find a copy if your copy becomes unavailable.